aquasecurity/tfsec/tfsec-to-trivy-migration-guide.md

 **Does Trivy support junit?**

-Currently, Trivy does not support junit.
-It is tough to maintain several formats on our end.
-We wanted to maintain basic formats like JSON only.
+Yes, Trivy supports different report templates.
+These can either be set, loaded through a file or by providing a default template such as for JUnit.

-For more information, please [see the following issue.](https://github.com/aquasecurity/trivy/issues/3753)
+For more information, please [the documentation.](https://aquasecurity.github.io/trivy/v0.41/docs/configuration/reporting/#junit)

 **Does Trivy support multiple outputs?**